git-leaf/passphrase-ua/docs/prd.md

 ## 1. Executive Summary

-**Passphrase UA** is a client-side password and passphrase generator with first-class support for Ukrainian language wordlists.
+**Mova Pass** (formerly **Passphrase UA**) is a client-side password and passphrase generator with first-class support for Ukrainian language wordlists.
 The project aims to fill the gap in Ukrainian-language Diceware implementations while providing a secure, privacy-focused, and user-friendly tool for generating strong passwords and passphrases across multiple languages.

 ### Vision
 To become the go-to passphrase generation tool for Ukrainian-speaking users while demonstrating the first comprehensive Ukrainian Diceware wordlists, and serving as a flexible, multilingual password generation platform for privacy-conscious users worldwide.